Unified Offloading Decision Making and Resource Allocation in ME-RAN: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel ME-RAN architecture, which can support UEs' offloading and computation.
-Unified offloading framework is presented and power minimization problem is proposed to formulate as a non-convex mix-integer optimization, which is hard to solve in general.
+In this paper, we have proposed a novel ME-RAN architecture, which can support UEs' offloading and computation.
+Unified offloading framework has been presented and energy consumption minimization problem has been proposed to formulate as a non-convex mixed-integer optimization, which is hard to solve in general.
 The DLDA and CAR are introduced to deal with decision making and resource allocation, with the priority given to UEs which cannot complete the tasks locally.
-Two low complexity algorithms, i.e., CAR-P and CAR-D have also been proposed.
+Two low complexity algorithms, i.e., CAR-E and CAR-D have also been proposed.
 Simulation results have been provided to show the effectiveness of the proposed architecture and algorithms.
 Future work will be focused on how to design the computation resource allocation algorithm between the BBU and MC in edge cloud.